tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 <p align="center"><img alt="anime kanji test" src="img/kanji_test.webp"></p>
 <p align="center"><i>Episode 3 of <a href="https://myanimelist.net/anime/37450">青春ブタ野郎はバニーガール先輩の夢を見ない</a>.</i></p>

-You're given a sentence in Japanese, and there's a target word in each sentence written in kana.
+You are presented with sentences in Japanese, and each sentence contains a **target word** written in kana.
-Your job is to write it in kanji.
+The task is to write it in kanji.
-Given the example sentence, it is hard to confuse similarly sounding words.
+Since you are given example sentences, you should be able to differentiate words that sound the same but are written with different kanji.
-Notice 保証 vs 保障 on the screenshot above.
+The screenshot above provides a good illustration of how to use the similarly sounding words 保証 and 保障.

-This method has been implemented in the Ajatt-Tools TSC note type.
+This method has been implemented in the TSC note type.
 When you download the deck linked below, you notice that each note has a field called `MakeProductionCard`.
 If you put any text in the field, a production targeted sentence card will be created.